Chris1320/SetupGuides-Neovim/README.md

 4. Install dependencies. `$ sudo apt install --upgrade clang curl make nodejs`[^2]
 5. Run `nvim`. lazy.nvim will now update, install, and compile the plugins.
 6. To check if everything is installed correctly, enter `:checkhealth`.
-7. Install LSP/DAP servers, linters, and formatters by running `:Mason` inside Neovim.[^4]
+7. Install LSP/DAP servers, linters, and formatters by running `:Mason` inside Neovim.[^3]

 [^1]: To download and install using wget and dpkg: `wget -O ./nvim-linux64.deb https://github.com/neovim/neovim/releases/download/stable/nvim-linux64.deb && sudo dpkg -i ./nvim-linux64.deb`
 [^2]: You can also install recommended but optional additional packages used by Telescope: `$ sudo apt install --upgrade fd-find ripgrep` (`fd-find` is `fd` on Termux systems.)
-[^3]: You can install a language by running `:TSInstall <language>` or editing the `treesitter.languages` variable in `~/.config/nvim/lua/vars.lua`.
-Read [the documentation](https://github.com/nvim-treesitter/nvim-treesitter#supported-languages) for more information.
-[^4]: Manual configuration is necessary for each LSP server, but I configured some of them in `src/lua/plugins/lsp.lua`.
+[^3]: Manual configuration is necessary for each LSP server, but I configured some of them in `src/lua/plugins/lsp.lua`.
-[^5]: Proprietary plugins are optional to install.
+[^4]: Proprietary plugins are optional to install.